 Social Workers Supporting Each Other

-COVID-19 has been particularly challenging for those in social work, and social workers need to support their colleagues.
-No one understands what social workers are going through, personally and professionally, better than other social workers.
-A virtual happy hour, a socially distanced coffee date, or a simple check-in session over the phone are all great ways for social workers to help each other.
+COVID-19 has been particularly challenging for those in social work and, as working conditions continue to adapt and change, social workers need to support their colleagues.
+No one understands what social workers are going through personally and professionally better than other social workers.
+A virtual or safe in-person happy hour, a socially distanced coffee date, or a simple check-in session over the phone are all great ways for social workers to help each other throughout the year and during Social Work Month.

 Self-Care Resources for Social Workers